MichiganDataScienceTeam/F20-Fashion-ML/README.md

 *In Progress: Jupyter Lab w/ Git extension so no one has to download 60,000 image files.
+Alternative is Kaggle built in notebooks, will check for Git.